KratosMultiphysics/Kratos/CONTRIBUTING.md

 ## Discussing the current state of the code

 Please open an issue in order to give any comment about the current state of the code.
+We also provide several templates for discussions and questions.

 Feedback is needed!

+## Proposing new features

+Please open an issue, or if you are already a developer and brave enough open a PR with the proposed changes ;).
+We have specific templates for the requests.

 ## Submitting a fix

 If you are already a developer, please create a new branch with the proposed changes.
-Then create a Pull Request (PR) and request a review.
+Then create a **Pull Request** (**PR**) and request a review.

-The structure of the branch must be: `subject/short-description`
+The structure of the branch must be: `subject/short-description`.
+For example for a fix in the core of a given utility: `core/fix-xxx-utility`.
+We separate the words using `-`.

-If you are not developer, fork this project and open a PR with the proposed fix.
+If you are not developer, fork this project and open a **PR** with the proposed fix.
+You can become a developer, see next section.

-## Proposing new features

-Please open an issue, or if you are already a developer and brave enough open a PR with the proposed changes ;).

 ## Becoming a maintainer